FabioScielzoOrtiz/TFM-Presentation/slides/TFM-slides.md

 **$k$-medoids**

-The $k$-medoids algorithm, proposed by Kaufman (1990) and refined by Park et al. (2009), partitions a dataset into $k$ clusters, with each cluster represented by a medoid—the most central point according to a distance metric.
+The $k$-medoids algorithm, proposed by Kaufman (1990) and refined by Park et al. (2009), partitions a dataset into $k$ clusters, where each cluster is represented by a medoid, that is the most central observation according to certain distance.
-The algorithm starts by defining the initial $k$ clusters based on a chosen distance metric and ordering observations by their calculated distances.
-Observations are assigned to the nearest medoid to form initial clusters.
+The algorithm starts by defining the initial $k$ medoids based on a formula depending on the chosen distance (heuristic) or randomly.
+The remaining observations are assigned to its nearest medoid, so that initial clusters are built.

-Next, the sum of intra-cluster variances is calculated to measure cluster similarity.
-Observations are iteratively reassigned to the closest clusters, and new medoids are recalculated.
-This iterative process continues until a stopping criteria is met, such as a stable sum of intra-cluster variances over several iterations, or until a maximum number of iterations is reached.
+Next an iterative process is carried out, which involves computing  the sum of intra-cluster variances to measure cluster similarity, recalculating the new medoids, and reassigning remaining observations to its nearest medodid.
+This iterative process continues until a stopping criteria is met, such as a stable sum of intra-cluster variances over several consecutive iterations, or until a maximum number of iterations is reached.

-The final cluster configuration is the one that minimizes locally the sum of intra-cluster variances, either when the stopping criteria is met or at the last iteration.
+The final cluster configuration is the one that minimizes locally the sum of intra-cluster variances, either when the stopping criteria is activated or at the last iteration.

 This configuration provides a vector indicating the cluster membership of each observation, which can be interpreted as predictions of an underlying response variable.

 ---
 <!-- header: 'Presentation of Fast k-medoids and k-Fold Fast-k-medoids algorithms